-It is a sport in which the players have to kick a footbag over a 5ft high net.
-Players will only have to use their feet to kick the foot bag over the net.
-If a player makes a contact of the footbag with its knee or above it is considered a foul.
+It is a sport in which the players kick a footbag (hackysack) over a 5ft high net.
+Players are only allowed to use their feet to kick the foot bag over the net.
+If a player makes a contact of the footbag with the knee or above, it is considered a foul.

 The sport can be played individually as well as in the form of doubles.
-Footbag has a similar looking net which is used in other sports like volleyball, badminton and tennis.
-The court dimensions of this sport are also similar to the court dimensions of a doubles badminton court.
+Footbag net has a similar looking net to other sports like volleyball, badminton and tennis.
+The court dimensions of Footbag Net are similar to the court dimensions of a doubles badminton court.

-Players will have to serve diagonally just like in tennis sport.
-It can be played to a point’s level of 11 or 15, although the players will have to win by at least two points.
+Players serve diagonally just like in tennis.
+It can be played to a point level of 11 or 15, although players need to win by at least two points.

-This sport is governed by the International Footbag Players Association.
-The competitions of this sport usually takes place in North America and Europe.
+Footbag Net is governed by the International Footbag Players Association.
+The competitions usually take place in North America and Europe.
 The World Footbag Championship is held annually and is usually a week-long event played in between various teams from all around the world.